-Your content is still yours of course, but you don’t own the website you’ve built on that hosted platform and you can’t take it with you when you go.
+Your written content is still yours, of course, but you don’t own the website you’ve built on that hosted platform and you can’t take it with you when you go.
 In other words, when you switch to a different platform, your site won’t look like it does on your hosted platform.
-You’ll have to rebuild everything.
+You’ll have to rebuild EVERYTHING.

 If you build your website on a self-hosted website using WordPress .org, you will never outgrow your hosting company, your blogging platform, or the software you’re using.
 It’s 100% customizable and you can do pretty much anything you want with your website.
 The sky is the limit.

 Based on everything we just talked about, you probably already know that WordPress .com and WordPress .org are two different things.

 WordPress .com is a hosting platform.